Theology in the Raw

 Theology in the Raw rips the band-aid off the surface of shallow theology and exposes the gritty, raw reality of what it means to live a counter-cultural life for Christ.
 It is sincere in its approach to tackle the awkward and uncomfortable topics and doesn’t shy away from righting wrongs and disclosing individual offenses.

 You can find Theology in the Raw on Apple Podcasts, YouTube, Spotify, and Tune In.

 The Short List

 Audience: Anyone interested in the biblical perspective on all things deemed “off-limits” or controversial by mainstream Christianity, specifically issues related to sex & gender

-What to Expect: Honest truth [about culture and current events] rooted in biblical Truth
+What to Expect: Raw reality [about culture and current events] discussed through a biblical perspective

 Episode Run Time: 50-60 minutes (average)

 *Prior to reviewing any podcast, I commit to listening to a minimum of 3 full episodes.

 **The thoughts and opinions expressed in this review are my own.